smj007/Fire-Detection/README.md

  Completed :
  - InceptionV3 Implementation
  - Custom CNN Implementation

- Pending:
- - Real time detection using OpenCV
+ - Real time detection using OpenCV (screenshot of trial not included due to pyrophobia)